 Final Thoughts

-Watching your baby grow is one of the most rewarding parts of parenting.
-It’s natural to worry about whether your little one’s weight is “normal,” but remember healthy babies come in many shapes and sizes.
+Watching your children grow is one of the most rewarding parts of parenting.
+It’s natural to worry about whether your little one’s weight is “normal,” but remember healthy little one's come in many shapes and sizes.
 The best approach is to track progress steadily, focus on nutrition and care, and seek advice if anything feels unusual.

-A baby’s growth journey is unique.
-With love, good nutrition, and regular check-ups, most babies thrive and continue to develop into healthy children.
+A little one’s growth journey is unique.
+With love, good nutrition, and regular check-ups, most little one's thrive and continue to develop into healthy children.

 Disclaimer:

 This article provides general information only and should not replace medical advice.
-Always consult a qualified healthcare professional if you have concerns about your baby’s growth, weight, or development.
+Always consult a qualified healthcare professional if you have concerns about your little one’s growth, weight, or development.